chiralos/onomata-src/C-heapless/README.md

 A lexical (return) stack grows down from the top of the the block.
 This holds return addresses and copies of code that is being executed.

+Code is stored as bytecode, which is essentially a tokenised representation of the source.

-When executing code objects from the stack the copy is unavoidable (it's got to exist somewhere).
+When executing dynamically constructed code objects from the stack some sort of copy is unavoidable (it's got to exist somewhere).
 But a major flaw in the implementation is that _all_ calls to unfrozen code make a copy to the lexical stack.
 You _should_ be able to just point to the definition bodies in the dictionary; but the `static-alloc`, `undef`, and `freeze` words shuffle definitions around, so you can't be running from there when that happens.
-Which is particulary bad because nearly all code never causes shuffling.
+Which is particularly bad because nearly all code never causes shuffling.

 You could get around that by tracking which code can never cause a shuffle and avoiding the copy.
 Or by restricting shuffling operations to special top-level directives.
 But I'd rather move on to a host with a proper heap.
-Might be intersting to compare the performance and memory usage of this to that, both on a modern CPU and the Z80.
+It might be interesting to compare the performance and memory usage of this to that, both on a modern CPU and the Z80.